 Note on returned data

 The interface will return the service data by default as a subset of the full list of instance metadata defined in G1128 in JSON format as specified by SECOM.
-However, if the includeXML-parameter is passed as true, the return JSON will also include the full G1128 of the instance.

 By default, no certificate information is returned.
 However, depending on search parameters, either the thumbprints of full certificate chains or the full certificate chains may be returned.